Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 Key specs

-• Case: 36mm Oystersteel case
+• Case: 36mm Oystersteel

-• Bezel: fluted bezel in white gold
+• Bezel: Fluted, white gold

-• Bracelet: Jubilee or Oyster options
+• Bracelet: Jubilee or Oyster

 Choose the Rolex Datejust If:

-• You care about resale strength and fast liquidity across most configurations.
+• You care about resale strength and fast liquidity across most configurations

-• You value a conservative ownership experience where parts, service, and buyer demand are widely understood.
+• You value a conservative ownership experience where parts, service, and buyer demand are widely understood

 Choose the Omega Constellation If:

-• You want a watch that feels deliberate and less common without going quirky.
+• You want a watch that feels deliberate and less common without going quirky

 Final Thoughts on Omega Constellation vs Rolex Datejust